-In examination procedure, the Division will apply the criterion of "clear allowability" in exercising its discretion under Rule 137(3) for treating requests filed late during the proceedings without proper justification (T 153/85).
+The examining division will apply the criterion of "clear allowability" in exercising its discretion under Rule 137(3) for treating requests filed after the final date set in accordance with Rule 116(2) without proper justification (T 153/85).